mrwweb/wp-inline-access/readme.txt

 == Changelog ==

 = 0.4.0 =
-* More info in the Info Bar: Post Format (archive and single post),
+* More info in the Info Bar: Post Format (archive and single post), Page for Posts option
+* Regression: Widget highlighting doesn't work with new versions of MP6 / Features as Plugin Widget admin plugins.

 = 0.3.0 (October 18, 2013) =
 * Newly editable fields: Excerpt, Featured Image, Categories, Tags